Unveiling the Potential of iMarkers: Invisible Fiducial Markers for Advanced Robotics: Benchmarking and Evaluation

 \subsection{Detection Range and Pose Accuracy Evaluation}

-To evaluate the effectiveness of iMarkers against their classic paper-printed counterparts, a series of comparative experiments were conducted using both marker variants in the ArUco format.
+To evaluate the effectiveness of iMarkers compared with their paper-printed counterparts, a series of comparative experiments was conducted using both marker variants in the ArUco format.
 The experiments focused on two primary objectives: (1) determining the maximum detection range across varying viewing angles, and (2) assessing the accuracy of the estimated 6DoF pose for each marker type; both were done using the ArUco detection algorithm.
-The employed sensor across all scenarios was the single-vision setup with Intel® RealSense™ D435, unmodified for printed markers and equipped with static/dynamic polarizers for iMarker detection.
-We intentionally limited the analysis to this setup to ensure fair comparison for detecting printed markers and iMarkers, while other sensors in Fig. 6 differ significantly in resolution, shutter type, and optical characteristics.
+The employed sensor across all scenarios was the single-vision setup with the RealSense, unmodified for printed markers and equipped with static/dynamic polarizers for iMarker detection.
+We intentionally limited the analysis to this setup to ensure a fair comparison for detecting markers, whereas the other sensors in Fig.~\ref{fig_benchmark_hardware} differ significantly in resolution, shutter type, and optical characteristics.
 All experiments were conducted using the camera’s RGB sensor at a resolution of $1024 \times 768$ to maintain uniform input quality across evaluations.
-Regarding marker dimensions, \(7 \times 7~\mathrm{cm^2}\) visible-range iMarker variants were used to be compared against \(6 \times 6~\mathrm{cm^2}\) and \(7 \times 7~\mathrm{cm^2}\) printed ArUco marker references.
-Evaluations were performed under normal lighting conditions and in a controlled robotics laboratory equipped with an OptiTrack motion capture system, providing sub-millimeter ground truth accuracy for 6DoF pose tracking.
-Both the printed fiducial markers and the fabricated iMarkers were affixed to a tripod with an adjustable mounting plate, allowing precise control over their orientation relative to the camera.
-To ensure accurate ground truth acquisition during the evaluations, omnireflective motion capture landmarks were placed on both the fiducial markers, with their poses continuously tracked using the OptiTrack system.
-The examined viewing angle ranged from \(0^{\circ}\) to \(75^{\circ}\), within which the estimated poses of the markers remained reliable w.r.t. the ground truth.
+Regarding marker dimensions, \(7~\mathrm{cm} \times 7~\mathrm{cm}\) visible-range iMarker variants were used to be compared against \(6~\mathrm{cm} \times 6~\mathrm{cm}\) and \(7~\mathrm{cm} \times 7~\mathrm{cm}\) printed ArUco marker references.
+Evaluations were performed under normal lighting conditions in a controlled robotics laboratory equipped with an OptiTrack motion capture system, providing sub-millimeter ground-truth accuracy for 6DoF pose tracking.
+Both markers were affixed to a tripod using an adjustable mounting plate, enabling precise control of their orientation relative to the camera.
+To ensure accurate ground-truth acquisition during the evaluations, omnireflective motion-capture landmarks were placed on both fiducial markers, and their poses were continuously tracked using the OptiTrack system.
+The examined viewing angle ranged from \(0^{\circ}\) to \(75^{\circ}\), within which the estimated poses of the markers remained reliable \textit{w.r.t.} the ground-truth.